 Customs agent, MLA (1883-1886).

-Born at Dover, Kent, England on 2 July 1839, a son of Thomas and Catherine Tennant, brother of J. F. Tennant, he immigrated to Canada around 1860.
-On 24 August 1862, he married Margaret Annie Keenan (1846-1869) at London, Ontario.
-They had two children, Thomas Emmett Tennant (1863-?) and Anne Mary Tennant (1868-?).
-He wife died of tuberculosis and went to Ireland, marrying Hanora O’Connell (1850-?) on 9 October 1869, at Fermoy, Cork.
-They had two sons: Joseph William Tennant (1870-?) and Edward Vincent Tennant (1872-?) before the family came to Canada by 1876 and settled at Emerson.
+Born at Dover, Kent, England on 2 July 1839, a son of Thomas and Catherine Tennant, brother of Joseph Francis Tennant, he immigrated to Canada around 1860.
+On 24 August 1862, he married Margaret Annie Keenan (1846-1869) at London, Ontario and they had two children, Thomas Emmett Tennant (1863-?) and Anne Mary Tennant (1868-?).
+His wife died of tuberculosis and he went to Ireland, marrying Hanora O’Connell (1850-?) on 9 October 1869, at Fermoy, Cork.
+They had two sons: Joseph William Tennant (1870-?) and Edward Vincent Tennant (1872-?) before the family returned to Canada by 1876 and settled at Emerson.
 There, five more children were born: Henry James Tennant (1876-?), Frederick Brandan Tennant (1879-?), Katherine Nora Tennant (1881-?), Abraham Joseph Lawrence Tennant (1884-?), and George Norman Tennant (1886-?).
 In 1880 he was appointed Clerk of the Emerson County Court, serving also as a provincial immigration agent from June to November 1886.
 Elected to the provincial legislature in the 1883 general election, he was defeated in a re-election bid in 1886.
 He was the Mayor of West Lynne in 1888.
 By 1893, he had moved to Coutts, Alberta where he was a customs agent.
 He died there on 8 November 1913.
-His body was returned to Winnipeg for burial in St. Mary’s Cemetery.
+His body was returned to Winnipeg for burial in the St. Mary’s Cemetery.

 “The Legislature,” Manitoba Free Press, 2 June 1887.